Targeted Sanctions Inevitable if Russia Does Not Explain What Happened to Navalny, Maas Says

 "Russia would do well not to let it get that far", he added.

-Maas has also criticised the fact that Moscow has not yet explained how Navalny could have been poisoned in Russia with a substance from the Novichok group of nerve agents.
+Even though the German government has repeatedly turned down Moscow's requests to share info on the case for it to be able to launch an investigation, Maas went on to criticise Moscow for not having "explained" how Navalny could have been poisoned in Russia with a substance from the Novichok group of nerve agents.

 "Russia should have a great interest in solving the crime itself", he said.